Generalized nearby cycles via relative and logarithmic $\mathscr{D}$-modules: Logarithmic -modules in the normal crossing case

-Let $E=(\prod_{i=1}^rt_i=0)$ be the normal crossing divisor on $Z$.
-Then the log structure on $Z$ is also the log structure given by $E$.
-We have $\shD_{Z,E}$ the ring of logarithmic differential operators with respect to the log structure, i.e.
+Let $E=(\prod_{i=1}^r t_i=0)$ be the normal crossing divisor on $Z$.
+The above log structure on $Z$ is precisely the log structure associated with $E$.
+We denote by $\shD_{Z,E}$ the ring of logarithmic differential operators with respect to this log structure; explicitly,